How to Completely Clean Your Refrigerator and Freezer

 Oh my poor dear.
 If this has happened to you, you need some tips on cleaning your refrigerator.
 You've come to the right place and and I've got em right here!

-Both of these recipes will remove mold and mildew.
-Bleach will liquify it, but it's a much harsher chemical (to you, the fridge and the environment), and it shouldn't really be necessary unless you have a real emergency like dried blood or rotting meat, etc.
+These recipes will remove mold and mildew and odors.
+Bleach will liquify it, but it's a much harsher chemical, and it shouldn't really be necessary unless you have a real emergency like dried blood from old meat, etc.

-No matter the solution you choose to use, make sure to rinse the cleaning solution off completely with a clean, damp rag and dry thoroughly.
+No matter what the solution is that you choose to use, make sure to rinse with plain water and dry thoroughly.

-This is a one-two punch for cleaning and removing odors from the Fridge.
-Baking soda is a deodorizer and naturally abrasive so it'll help remove gunk.
-Vinegar is also a deodorizer, it's acidic and helps cut through grease and dirt.
+This is a one-two punch for cleaning and removing odors from the refrigerator.
+Vinegar is a deodorizer, it's acidic and helps cut through grease and dirt.

 - 1/2 cup vinegar